RyanEdwards1/Tasks/Life Cycles.md

 #### Can be a costly model to use.
 #### Risk analysis requires highly specific expertise.
 #### Project’s success is highly dependent on the risk analysis phase

+### Prototyping

+#### prototyping refers to the creating of software applications at early stages of development, for example, incomplete versions of the software program being developed.
+It is an activity that can occur in software development.
+It used to visualize some component of the software to limit the gap of misunderstanding the customer requirements by the development team.
+This also will reduce the iterations may occur in waterfall approach and hard to be implemented due to the inflexibility of the waterfall approach.
+So, when the final prototype is developed, the requirement is considered to be frozen

+### Advantages

+#### Reduced time and costs, but this can be a disadvantage if the developer loses time in developing the prototypes.
+#### Improved and increased user involvement.

+### Disadvantages

+#### Insufficient analysis· User confusion of prototype and finished system.
+#### Developer misunderstanding of user objectives.
+#### Excessive development time of the prototype.
+#### Expense of implementing prototyping

+### Evolutionary

+#### This Evolutionary method is based on the idea of rapidly developing an initial software implementation from very abstract specifications and modifying this according to your appraisal.
+Each program version inherits the best features from earlier versions.
+Each version is refined based upon feedback from yourself to produce a system which satisfies your needs.
+At this point the system may be delivered or it may be re-implemented using a more structured approach to enhance robustness and maintainability.
+Specification, development and validation activities are concurrent with strong feedback between each.

+### Advantages

+#### This is the only method appropriate for situations where a detailed system specification is unavailable.
+#### Effective in rapidly producing small systems.
+#### software with short life spans.
+#### developing sub-components of larger systems.

+### Disadvantages

+#### It is difficult to measure progress and produce documentation reflecting every version of the system as it evolves.
+#### This paradigm usually results in badly structured programs due to continual code modification.
+#### Production of good quality software using this method requires highly skilled and motivated programmers.